Mukkoti Pradakshinam at Tirumala: Rare Vaikunta Ekadasi–Dwadasi Opening, 2025 Dates

 Graphic with an orange DONATE button and heart icons on a dark mandala background.
 Overlay text asks to support dharma-renaissance.org in reviving and sharing dharmic wisdom.
 Cultural Insights, Personal Reflections.

-When is Mukkoti Pradakshinam opened at Tirumala?
+What is Mukkoti Pradakshinam at Tirumala?